Stellarator island divertor shape optimization for reduced peak heat fluxes: Discussion and conclusions

 The optimization here is a proof-of-principle application to the boundary of FPPs, and there are many additions that can be made to support island divertor design for the stellarator community.
 First, this work only attempts to reduce the peak heat loads incident on the divertor plate.
 This work does not consider engineering constraints such as space for cooling and support structures, and manufacturing and alignment tolerances \cite{lore_design_2014}.
 Future work should include terms in the cost function to better address these constraints.
 This applies as well to critical physics constraints that must be considered for any island divertor.
 Examples of this are maintaining a high neutral pressure, which is necessary for efficient pumping, but at the same time the neutrals should not backstream too much into the core.
 A similar consideration is the impurity transport and contamination of the core plasma.

 There is also room to add complexity to the divertor-making algorithm.
-Some free parameters that were held fixed in this work but could be optimization parameters include the maximum strike angle $\alpha$, the toroidal location of the divertor center $\phi_\text{init}$, and the extent of the divertor with respect to the toroidal angle.
+Some free parameters that were held fixed in this work but could be optimization parameters include the maximum strike angle $\alpha$ and the extent of the divertor with respect to the toroidal angle.

 Eventually, divertor optimization tools should be integrated with the rest of the stellarator optimization suite.
 One could either evaluate the performance of equilibria with respect to a divertor using field line diffusion codes like \texttt{FLARE} within the optimization loop, or use it for post-processing analysis to validate potential equilibrium solutions.